 The purpose of this blog is not to weigh in on whether is this is good or bad.
 It is to address the insurance exposures faced by the law firm and the contact attorney.
 Here are some of the scenarios that need to be considered from an attorney malpractice insurance coverage scenario.
 First let’s address the law firm’s attorney malpractice issues:

-1. Law firm has temporary attorneys working on individual projects—The cost an notifications may depend on the malpractice carrier and the size of the law firm.
-Even is the contract attorney is doing research only, and does not sign any work or meet with clients, it is incumbent upon the law firm to notify their lawyers professional liability insurance carrier of the attorney working for the firm and let them know when the contact attorney has stopped working for the firm.
+1. Law firm has temporary attorneys working on individual projects—The cost a new attorney may depend on the malpractice carrier and the size of the law firm.
+Even if the contract attorney is doing research only, and does not sign any work or meet with clients, it is incumbent upon the law firm to notify their lawyers professional liability insurance carrier of the attorney working for the firm and let them know when the contact attorney has stopped working for the firm.
 Most of the time the insurance carrier will not charge for this temporary contact attorney.

 2. Law Firm has a contact attorney working on a permanent basis for the firm—whether full or part time the law firm needs to keep the attorney malpractice insurance carrier informed of the attorney.
 Again depending on your insurance carrier and the number of hours worked for the firm will determine if there is a charge for the attorney.
-It does not matter the “type” of work the contract attorney is doing for the firm, as most attorney malpractice applications ask about licensed attorneys doing work for the firm.
-The malpractice application does not ask the type of work that they attorney is doing for the firm.
+It does not matter whether the “type” of work is research or meeting with clients as most attorney malpractice applications only ask about licensed attorneys at the firm.
 If a malpractice claim should arise with the firm and the contract attorney has not been disclosed and the contract attorney was involved with the claim, the law firm has set themselves up for having coverage declined for the claim.
 Or non-renewal of coverage.
 Or rescinding of coverage.
 And/or all of the preceding.